Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Observations

 In \texttt{hscpipe}, the magnitude zeropoints of the coadded images are set to 27.0 mag/ADU.
-However, the absence of the NB872 data in the calibration catalogue can cause a non-negligible error in the magnitude zeropoint.
-Therefore, we correct the magnitude zeropoint of the NB872 image assuming that the magnitude zeropoint of HSC-$z$ is adequately corrected in \texttt{hscpipe} and that the stars in the fields meet $\langle z-NB872\rangle=0$.
+However, there is no NB872 data in the calibration catalogue, which can cause a non-negligible error in the magnitude zeropoint.
+Therefore, we correct the magnitude zeropoint of the NB872 image assuming that the magnitude zeropoint of HSC-$z$ is adequately corrected in \texttt{hscpipe} and that the stars in the fields satisfy $\langle z-NB872\rangle=0$.
 The validity of the latter assumption is confirmed by computing the $z-NB872$ colour of stars in X-shooter Spectral Library Data Release 3 \citep{Verro2022} based on their spectra.
-For the magnitude zeropoint calibration, we select stars from the photometry catalogue using the seventeenth data release of the Sloan Digital Sky Survey \citep{SDSS17}, which classifies stars based on their morphology.
+For the magnitude zeropoint calibration, we select stars from the photometry catalogue using the seventeenth data release of the Sloan Digital Sky Survey (SDSS; \citealp{SDSS17}), which classifies stars based on their morphology.
+We cross-match the SDSS stars and the sources in catalogues by \texttt{hscpipe} to extract $\sim10^4$ stars in the individual fields, which are neither saturated nor contaminated by nearby bright sources.
 We measure the median colours of $z-NB872$ of the stars in the individual fields and correct the magnitude zeropoint.

 We determine mask regions around bright stars in addition to those defined in \texttt{hscpipe}.
 We use Gaia Data Release 3 (DR3) \citep{Gaia2016,Gaia2023} to select bright stars ($G_\mathrm{Gaia}<18$, where $G_\mathrm{Gaia}$ is the $G$-band magnitude from Gaia DR3) in the fields.
 We apply masks centred on the stars to the field, whose radii $r$ are determined by the following equation \citep{Coupon2018}: